aws/copilot-cli/site/content/docs/manifest/lb-web-service.md

 !!! info inline end
     Launching tasks in `'private'` subnets that need internet connectivity is only supported if you imported a VPC with NAT Gateways when running `copilot env init`.
-See [#1959](https://github.com/aws/copilot-cli/issues/1959) for tracking NAT Gateways support in Copilot generated VPCs.
+See [#1959](https://github.com/aws/copilot-cli/issues/1959) for tracking NAT Gateways support in Copilot-generated VPCs.

-<span class="parent-field">network.vpc.</span><a id="network-vpc-security-groups" href="#network-vpc-security-groups" class="field">`security_groups`</a> <span class="type">Array of String</span>
+<span class="parent-field">network.vpc.</span><a id="network-vpc-security-groups" href="#network-vpc-security-groups" class="field">`security_groups`</a> <span class="type">Array of Strings</span>
 Additional security group IDs associated with your tasks.
-Copilot always includes a security group for containers within your environment to communicate with each other.
+Copilot always includes a security group so containers within your environment can communicate with each other.

 <div class="separator"></div>